zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-graalvm-intro/tutorial/graalvm-on-arm.md

 The key takeaway here is that regardless of how simple or complex your application is, GraalVM native images can give you an immediate performance boost.
 Combined with the latest Arm-based compute shapes and GraalVM Enterprise, Oracle Cloud Infrastructure provides an unmatched platform for building and evolving your enterprise workloads.

+## Next Steps

+This tutorial covered how you can get started with building and deploying Java applications and micro services on the OCI Arm A1 platform using GraalVM.
+As a drop in replacement for the typical JRE, you can quickly validate your applications on GraalVM.
+The OCI Arm A1 platform with up to 160 cores offers opportunities to vertically scale your multi-threaded applications and micro services quickly and seamlessly.
+You can also move your existing workloads to the platform using hte same approaches described in the tutorial.
+Both Java SE as well as GraalVM Enterprise Edition are included in the OCI subscription.